mainwp/mainwp-child/readme.txt

 == Changelog ==

+= 4.1.1 - 10-7-20 =
+* Fixed: An issue with creating new users
+* Fixed: An issue with cloning sites
+* Fixed: An issue with creating post tags
+* Updated: Multiple database query improvements
+* Preventative: Multiple security improvements

 = 4.1 - 9-9-20 =
 * Fixed: An issue with posting Custom Post Types
 * Fixed: Multiple PHP Warnings